 Data Management – Design Repositories page of the Preferences dialog.
 Connect to a SVN Repository

-To connect to an existing SVN design repository, use the
+To connect to an existing SVN design repository, from the

-When an existing SVN repository is registered in Altium NEXUS it allows design files to be included under Subversion version control.
+When an existing SVN repository is registered in Altium Designer it allows design files to be included under Subversion version control.

 Repository options need to be configured to match the available repository's location, an optional subfolder target, and a compatible protocol method for the connection.
 Note that the

 http access methods require additional information that relates to the host server and its access credentials.